Generic Name: esomeprazole magnesium and naproxen

 When active and clinically significant bleeding from any source occurs in patients receiving Vimovo, the treatment should be withdrawn.

 Long-term administration of NSAIDs has resulted in renal papillary necrosis and other renal injury.
 Renal toxicity has also been seen in patients in whom renal prostaglandins have a compensatory role in the maintenance of renal perfusion.
 In these patients, administration of an NSAID may cause a dose-dependent reduction in prostaglandin formation and, secondarily, in renal blood flow, which may precipitate overt renal decompensation.
-Patients at greatest risk of this reaction are those with impaired renal function, hypovolemia, heart failure, liver dysfunction, salt depletion, those taking diuretics and ACE inhibitors, and the elderly.
+Patients at greatest risk of this reaction are those with impaired renal function, hypovolemia, heart failure, liver dysfunction, salt depletion, those taking diuretics, ACE inhibitors, or angiotensin II receptor antagonists and the elderly.
 Discontinuation of NSAID therapy is usually followed by recovery to the pretreatment state.

 Advanced Renal Disease